 You should begin at the shallow end of the pool or lake first.
-Remember that putting its feet in the water for the first time is something new in itself.
+Remember that putting their feet in the water for the first time is something new in itself.
 It’s also essential to minimize distractions.
 Go someplace where it’s quiet, preferably with no other pets around the area.
-Then, let your dog explore its surroundings on its time.
+Then, let your dog explore the surroundings on their time.
 Don’t rush your pup to go into deep waters to avoid a negative experience.

 Liking the Water

 So, we know Rottweilers can swim and that they can learn if you take the correct approach.
 The next question is whether they will like it or not.
-There are two things going in its favor: your pup’s eagerness to please and its intolerance of heat.
-If your pet senses your pleasure with its new skill, it will likely enjoy it just as much as you.
+There are two things going in their favor: your pup’s eagerness to please and their intolerance of heat.
+If your pet senses your pleasure with their new skill, they will likely enjoy it just as much as you.